Minhaz00/Terraform-Labs/Terraform Labs/Managing Multi-Environment Infrastructure with Terraform Modules/README.md

-# Managing Multi-Environment Infrastructure with Shared Network in Terraform
+# Multi-Environment Infrastructure with Shared Network in Terraform

 In this lab, you will learn how to use Terraform modules to manage infrastructure across multiple environments, such as development and production, while sharing a common network setup.
 The network resources, including VPC, subnet, route table, and internet gateway (IGW), will be created once and shared across environments.
 You will also create separate EC2 instances for dev and prod environments using the shared network.